Religion in Tunisia: Religiosity

-The percentage of Tunisians identifying themselves as non-religious increased from around 12% in 2013 to around 33% in 2018, which makes Tunisia the least religious country in the Arab world according to the survey.
+The percentage of Tunisians identifying themselves as non-religious increased from around 12% in 2013 to around 33% in 2018,.
 In the survey, nearly a half of the young Tunisians described themselves as non-religious.

-According to the Arab Barometer Survey, in 2018, 99.4% of Tunisians Identified as Muslims, while 0.3% responded with no religion and 0.3% responded with other.
+According to the same Arab Barometer Survey, in 2018, 99.4% of Tunisians Identified as Muslims, while 0.3% responded with no religion and 0.3% responded with other.

-The Arab Barometer found that about 46% of the Tunisian youth said they are not religious.
+The Arab Barometer found that about 46% of the Tunisian youth said they were not religious.
 However, as of July 2022, new surveys by the Arab Barometer say otherwise, particularly BBC's programme, The Newsroom journalists highlighting that the previously noted wave of those saying they were not religious has been, in fact, "reversed".

 Freedom of religion

-The Constitution of Tunisia provides for freedom of religion, belief and the freedom to practice the rites of one's religion unless they disturb the public order; however, the government imposes some restrictions on this right.
-The Constitution declares the country's determination to adhere to the teachings of Islam and stipulates that Islam is the official state religion and that the president must be Muslim.
+The Constitution of Tunisia provides for freedom of religion, belief and the freedom to practice the rites of one's religion unless they disturb the public order.
 The government does not permit the establishment of political parties on the basis of religion and prohibits efforts to proselytize.
 Although changing religions is legal, there is great societal pressure against Muslims who decide to leave Islam.

 In 2017, a handful of men were arrested for eating in public during Ramadan, they were convicted of committing “a provocative act of public indecency” and sentenced to month-long jail sentences.
 The state in Tunisia has a role as a "guardian of religion" which was used to justify the arrests.

 The government allows a small number of foreign religious charitable nongovernmental organizations (NGOs) to operate and provide social services.